skepsun/GT-Holmes/README.md

 # Crime-Pattern-Detection Service Folder
 ### Introduction
-The service folder in the Crime-Pattern-Detection project contains several files that build a system to fetch data from database and demonstrate the results of crime incident correlation detection.
+The service folder in the Crime-Pattern-Detection project works as a Flask project.
+It contains several files that build a system to fetch data from database and demonstrate the results of crime incident correlation detection.
 It contains database wrapper, date visualization, full text search and many other features to demonstrate the results of incident correlation detection.
 Below is an illustration for the structure of the service folder.

 ![service folder structure](https://github.com/meowoodie/Crime-Pattern-Detection-for-APD/blob/Suyi/service/static/readme_img/service_folder_structure.png)